MattF97/MassTweetDeletion/README.md

 **3. 3 Generate Keys and Tokens**
 Go to Keys and Tokens section:
 Regenerate/copy these 4 values:
--API Key
+API Key
--API Key Secret
+API Key Secret
--Access Token
+Access Token
--Access Token Secret
+Access Token Secret

 You’ll need them to your script.